 RAIN – A Tribute to the Beatles will be playing at the Palace Theater on March 18th.
 I recently spoke with Ralph Castelli, who has played Ringo Starr for nearly 30 years in the Broadway production.
-Tickets are available at the Palace box office and through Ticketmaster.
+Tickets are available at The Palace box office.

 Ralph Castelli: Sure.
 The show is obviously a show about the Beatles.
 It’s a live concert with a theatrical element to it.
 What I mean by that is it’s a multimedia extravaganza which is a time capsule that takes the viewer all the way back to the early 60’s.
 As the curtain opens, the viewer will see the complete set of the Ed Sullivan stage where the Beatles performed on that famous evening in February 1964.
 Then we move forward chronologically, showing more videos of events going on at the time, many costume changes, different stage sets which resemble Beatles album covers, and of course more Beatles music.
 We continue forward through the Sgt Pepper’s era, which of course is very colorful with the whole “flower power” movement, and our hair is getting longer (laughing) and our sideburns are getting bushier.
 Then we get into Abbey Road which takes us to the end of the show.